NexPlayer/iOS-SDK/track-selection.md

 * **totalPlayTime**
 	Total playing time of the media, if applicable.
 For some streaming formats (in particular, live streams) there may not be a duration available.
-In this case, the total play time will be `NXDuration_Unknown`.
+In this case, the total play-time will be `NXDuration_Unknown`.

 * **videoCodec**
 	The video codec in use for decoding the content.